Haxxnet/Compose-Examples/examples/arr-suite/README.md

 > [!WARNING]
 > Qbittorrent is run behind the Gluetun VPN killswitch container.
 Therefore, we have to port map the Qbittorrent port 8080 at the gluetun container.
+>
+> This is also the reason why we define `arr-suite-gluetun` as host when adding Qbittorent and its port 8080 as download client to other arr containers.

-Log into the Qbittorrent web UI.
+Log into the Qbittorrent's web UI.
 The UI is typically accessible from `http://<YOUR-IP>:8080`.

 The default username is `admin`.
 Make sure to change the password immediately.
 The initial password is printed in the container logs.
-If you do not change the password immediately, a new password will printed and set upon next container restart.
+If you do not change the password immediately, a new password will be printed and set upon each container restart.

 Then head over to `Settings > Downloads` and configure the custom download path `/media/downloads` as follows: